MicroFocus/sv-demos/weather-forecast/README.md

 To verify the settings, launch a discovery mode using sv-capture tool, open a web browser in your smartphone and try to display some web page, e.g.
 [https://openweathermap.org/](https://openweathermap.org/).
-Provide your UFT Mobile server URL, access key and mobile phone name with `-mn` argument or mobile phone ID with `-mi` parameter:
+Provide your UFT Mobile server URL with `ms` argument, the access key with `-ma` argument, and mobile phone name with `-mn` argument or mobile phone ID with `-mi` argument:
 ```sh
 ../../bin/sv-capture.sh -ms http://localhost:8080 -ma "client=oauth2-..." \
                         -mn SM-G800F -d